Voluntarist/videogame/README.md

 Move the hero around with the 4 arrow keys and attempt to dodge the descending eyes of the Thought Police.

+Press the Escape key to restart the game if you happen to be caught!

 Inspired by the novel 1984.